Fraser Basin Council

 Uchucklesaht's Clean Energy Transition

 The Uchucklesaht Tribe Government has worked on several interrelated projects to increase energy efficiency and housing quality in its communities, while also reducing greenhouse gas emissions.
-These projects include the new housing developments in Ehthlateese, planning for a hydropower project to replace diesel
+The projects include new housing developments in Ehthlateese, planning for a hydropower project to replace diesel electricity generation, and development of a Community Energy and Emissions Plan (CEEP).

 Uchucklesaht case story on energy efficiency